Tennu/tennu/readme.md

 Tennu is an IRC bot framework written in Node.js

-Current Status: Using irc-message as the base for messages; Making responses easier by returning the response.
+Current Status: Updating Documentation for v.0.6.0

 ----------